Boston Stock Exchange: 19th century

 The Boston Stock Exchange played an important role in the development of railroads in New England by providing a market for their securities.
 Railroads that used the exchange included the Boston and Providence Railroad, Boston and Lowell Railroad, and Boston and Worcester Railroad.
 The BSE also provided early capital for the American American Bell Telephone Company, United Shoe Machinery Corporation, United Fruit Company, Union Pacific Railroad, and Calumet and Hecla Mining Company.

 By 1844 the number of members had grown from 13 to 36.
 In 1855 it had grown to 75 members.
 An economic boom in 1879 resulted in a high demand for membership so the BSE voted to cap its membership at 150, where it stood for many years.

 On November 9, 1885, the Boston Stock Exchange held its first continuous session.
 Prior to this there was a morning board and afternoon board.
 The morning board would start at 10:30 AM and the afternoon board would begin at 2 PM.
-Both would adjourn whenever brokers had completed their orders, which could take anywhere between one to three hours.
+Both would adjourn whenever brokers had completed their orders, which could take anywhere between one and three hours.

 20th century

-The Boston Stock Exchange closed from June 30 to December 10, 1914 due to chaos created by the start of World War I. It was the first time the exchange had ever suspended operations.
+The Boston Stock Exchange closed from June 30 to December 10, 1914, due to chaos created by the start of World War I. It was the first time the exchange had ever suspended operations.

 During World War II, women were permitted to work on the BSE floor due to the lack of young men available to work as pages.

 In 1965, the BSE switched from having an unsalaried president elected from the exchange's membership to having a full-time salaried president as part of a modernization plan.

 The BSE grew in the mid-1960s when institutions began utilizing regional exchanges for "give-ups" or the sharing of commissions between brokers.
 In 1967, a record 67 million shares were traded and the cost of a seat on the exchange had grown to $14,000 (up from $2,000 three years earlier).
-On December 5, 1968 the U.S. Securities and Exchange Commission outlawed "give-ups", which cut the number of trades on the BSE down to 24.6 million shares in 1970.
+On December 5, 1968, the U.S. Securities and Exchange Commission outlawed "give-ups", which cut the number of trades on the BSE down to 24.6 million shares in 1970.

 In 1981, the BSE hired Charles J. Mohr, a 34-year-old vice president of the New York Stock Exchange, to serve as its first full-time paid chairman and CEO.

 Increased computer trading in the early 1990s resulted in the BSE losing business to NASDAQ and similar exchanges.
 At the same time, the BSE and other regionals were harmed by rise of large institutional investors, who preferred the New York Stock Exchange to regionals.
 By 1992, the BSE and Philadelphia Stock Exchange were tied as the nation's smallest regional.

 In 1998, a proposed merger with the Cincinnati Stock Exchange fell through when the two sides could not come to an agreement.